Original Issuance Date: September 14, 2016

 2. Responsible UW System Officer

 This policy applies to all University of Wisconsin System data.
-This policy should be incorporated into contracts with third party providers.
+To the extent possible, the elements of section 6 of this policy should be incorporated into contracts with third party providers.

 6. Policy Statement